errea/LibraryApplication/README.md

 # library-app [view live](https://ginnerzapata.github.io/library-app/)

-A library app following I made as a project for [The Odin Project](https://www.theodinproject.com/).
+A library was made as a project excersice from The Odin Project [The Odin Project](https://www.theodinproject.com/).

 The clean and beautiful layout is thanks to [Skeleton](http://getskeleton.com/)